-&lt;sup>45 Police District 1, Pike, Mississippi; Roll: 380; Page: 1A.
+&lt;sup>45 Police District 1, Pike, Mississippi, Roll 380, p.
+1A.
 Because of Anne's age she was at risk of sexual assault from the single white men living in the tavern, although married white men have also sexually abused black women throughout American history.